 5. Enroll in a college or university in Missouri to obtain a Bachelors/Masters Degree or a community college in Missouri to obtain an Associates of the Arts in Teaching Degree to begin their preparation for teaching. (*Mallory-see above)

 6. For each two (2) years of assistance, recipient must teach for one year in a public elementary or secondary school (or work in some other capacity as a certified educator).

-In December of each year an information kit and application form is sent to all Missouri public high schools with at least one PTA/PTSA unit in the school district in good standing—Only one application is accepted from each school.
-The postmark deadline to apply is February 15th.
+Missouri PTA Teacher Education Scholarships are open to any high school senior in a Missouri public high school with at least one PTA/PTSA unit in the school district in good standing.
+Only one application is accepted from each school.
+The postmark deadline to apply is February 15.